Homology Smale-Barden manifolds with K-contact and Sasakian structures: K ahler surfaces with many disjoint complex curves

 Now let $E_j$, $j=1,\ldots, m_i$, be the exceptional divisors of the blow-up map $\tilde S\to S$.
 These are sections of $\pi$.
 Note that $C_1, E_1,\ldots, E_{m_1}, D_2,\ldots, D_b$ are a basis of $H_2(\tilde S,\QQ)$.
 Since $D_j\cdot E_1 =0$, we have that $D_j$ is contained in a fiber for all $i=2,\ldots, b$.
 Note that it follows that $g_i\leq g_1$, for $i\geq 2$, since the genus of a component of a singular fiber cannot be bigger than the genus of the generic fiber.
 So $g=g_1$.

 Let us see that $\pi$ is a relatively minimal fibration.
 This means that there are no $(-1)$-rational curves contained in a fiber.
 Suppose that $B$ is such a curve.
 If $B$ intersects a section say $E_1$, then $B+E_1$ is a rational nodal curve of self-intersection zero.
 This implies that there is a linear system of rational curves of self-intersection zero and hence $\tilde S$ is ruled.
-However, $(B+E_1)\cdot D_3 =0$, and $D_3$ has positive genus.
+Now note that there cannot be more than $g$ curves of genus $\geq 1$ in a fiber (since $g$ is the genus of a generic fiber).
+If $b_2\leq g+1$ then automatically $b_2\leq 2g+3$.
+Otherwise $b_2\geq g+2$ and then there must be a curve $D_3$ not lying in the fiber of $B$.
+Then $(B+E_1)\cdot D_3 =0$, and $D_3$ has positive genus.
 This is not possible (a curve of positive genus survives in a minimal model of $\tilde S$, hence it should be intersected by the ruling).

 Suppose that $B$ does not intersect any section.
 Then $B$ is contained in a fiber.
 If $B$ does not intersect any $D_j$ then it is homologically trivial.
 Suppose it intersect some $D_k$ in some fiber $F$.
 Let $F_1,\ldots, F_k$ be the irreducible components of $F$.
 By \cite[(III.8.2)]{BPV}, the span of $\la F_1,\ldots, F_k\ra$ has dimension $k$, and subject to the only relation $C_1=F=\sum a_i F_i$, for some $a_i$.
 Removing the components that do intersect the exceptional divisors, the rest of the components, together with the $D_i$ and the $E_j$, should be independent.
 Therefore there cannot be more components not intersecting the $E_j$ than those provided by the $D_k$ in the fiber, hence such $B$ does not appear.

 Now, as in \cite{X} and \cite{Chen}, write

 By \cite{X}, for any relatively minimal fibration of genus $g\geq 2$, we have $4-4/g \leq \lambda_\pi\leq 12$.
 The first inequality implies that $4g-4 \leq 2-b-m_1+8g \leq 2-b-(2g+3)+8g$ hence $b\leq 2g+3$. \end{proof}